Edddush/100-days-of-code/log.md

 ## Day 49
 Public accountability and date on [X](https://x.com/Edddushi/status/1817377372062052715)
 > [!NOTE]
-> Following an increase the difficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
+> Following an increase in thedifficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
 ### Accomplishments
 - Learning about trees in python
 - 14% of the third unit in the course "Mastering Algorithms and Data Structures in Python" on [CodeSignal](https://app.codesignal.com/profile/edddush/overview)

+## Days 50 - 100:
+Public accountability and date on [X](https://x.com/Edddushi/)
+> [!NOTE]
+> Following an increase in the number and difficulty of problems, I documented the remainder of my progress on X(Twitter).